-As the effects of climate change become more immediately apparent, governments may increasingly legislate and insert regulations that dictate the need for progressive action on the part of business to address a wider range of sustainability concerns.
+As the effects of climate change become more immediately apparent, governments may increasingly legislate and insert regulations that dictate the need for progressive action on the part of businesses to address a wider range of sustainability concerns.
 For example, Denmark is considering proposals to introduce a tax on red meat, with the Danish Ethics Council citing the livestock industry’s immense impact on climate change.
-Another notable exception to official reticence to declare against a meat-centric diet is China, which – on the basis of domestic obesity and diabetes problems – has refocused efforts on urging its citizens to eat 50% less meat than at present.
+Chia is another notable exception that is reticent to declare against a meat-centric diet, which – on the basis of domestic obesity and diabetes problems – has refocused efforts on urging its citizens to eat 50% less meat than at present.
 Moving beyond policy pronouncements to tangible taxation and quota frameworks would have a major impact on companies that have not moved to diversify their offering.

 For a response to climate-damaging food to be effective, while also contributing to raise awareness of the challenge of climate change, it must be shared.
 This requires society to send a clear signal through regulation.
 Mickey Gjerris, Chairman of the Council’s working group, Danish Ethics Council

 Building resilient supply chains